 Our residents work on a variety of topics and projects.
 The following is a select sampling of some of the projects our residents have participated in.

-- Advocacy Day – meeting with state legislators and child advocates at the New Hampshire Capital about legislation affecting children
+- Advocacy Day: Meeting with state legislators and child advocates at the New Hampshire capitol about legislation affecting children

 - Baby-Friendly Hospital Initiative: Increasing breastfeeding in the Upper Valley community through a partnership with Dartmouth-Hitchcock Medical Center's Baby-Friendly Hospital Initiative as well as increasing state support for breastfeeding mothers